rachelgu1/darwin-dcsa.github.io/content/punts.md

 </p><br>

-<h4 id="joining-the-punt-club">Joining the Punt Club</h4>
+<h4 id="joining-the-punt-club">Joining the Punt Club/Renewing membership</h4>

 <p align="justify">
 Current members of the college, including staff, and alumni can join the punt club for a non-refundable £30 fee.
 Membership is valid for the current season (March-November), or if purchased after Sept.
 1st, until the end of the next year's season.
 No discounts or refunds will be given for members arriving mid-season, or leaving before the season ends.
 The membership entitles you to unlimited, free punting (for up to 3h a day) as well as access to all our punts and the other vessels.
+There is no subscription, so members need to signup here again every year to renew their membership.
 </p>

 <p align="justify">
 To know firsthand about many of the events the Punt Club is organizing throughout the year and important changes to the Terms & Conditions, we ask all members to sign up to our <a href="https://lists.cam.ac.uk/mailman/listinfo/soc-darwin-punt-club">Punt Club Mailing List</a>.
 This is a very low volume mailing list, with only occasional updates.</p><br>

-To join the Punt Club:
+To join the Punt Club or renew your membership:
 <ol>
 <li>Familiarize yourself with our <a href="#terms-and-conditions">Terms and Conditions</a> by reading through this website and read the <a href="{{site.baseurl | absolute_url}}/documents/PuntGuide.pdf">Guide to Punting</a></li>
 <li>Join the <a href="https://lists.cam.ac.uk/mailman/listinfo/soc-darwin-punt-club">mailing list</a></li>